Royal Library of the Netherlands: Short-Title Catalogue, Netherlands (STCN)

 The Short-title catalogue, Netherlands is a service of the KB.
 It concerns a database of the Dutch retrospective bibliography up to 1800.
 The database contains (abridged) descriptions of all books that were published up to and including the year 1800 within the borders of the present-day Netherlands and of all books published in the Dutch language outside the Netherlands.
 The STCN is made on the basis of the collections of libraries in and outside the Netherlands.
 The size of the file is more than 200,000 titles in more than 500,000 copies (November 2013).
 The STCN was created in a project.
 The project was completed in 2009.
 The service is continued by the KB and the database is expanded daily.

 Literature museum

-The Literature museum (in Dutch: Literatuurmuseum) was founded in 1750 as Nederlands Letterkundig Museum, The museum contains a large collection of letters, manuscripts and memorabilia.
+The Literature museum was founded in 1750 as Nederlands Letterkundig Museum, The museum contains a large collection of letters, manuscripts and memorabilia.
 The museum has three permanent and several temporary exhibitions.
 It also contains a special children's book museum.
 On 4 February 2016, an online museum was opened.
 On 1 November 2016, the museum was renamed to Literature museum.
 The museum has a reading room with an extensive collection of newspaper clipping, and under certain conditions, some archival material can be consulted.